-- What are the main impacts of economic globalisation on gender relations? - What are the reasons for and impacts of economic and financial crises, and how are they related to gender inequalities? - How can the social responsibility of the private sector be strengthened either by states or by citizens and consumers?
+- What are the main impacts of economic globalisation on gender relations? - What are the reasons for and impacts of economic and financial crises, and how are they related to gender inequalities? - How can the social responsibility of the private sector be strengthened either by states or by citizens?

 Upon completion of the module, participants will be familiar with feminist economic thinking and will have identified both the opportunities and pitfalls of economic globalisation for women and men in specific contexts.
-The dynamics of globalisation and of current economic crises and their impact on men's and women's working and living conditions will be highlighted.
-Participants will reflect on gender asymmetries in market-led development and will have identified instruments to assess them.
-They will engage in debates on economic factors that influence gender equality, women's empowerment and their well-being.
+The dynamics of globalisation and of economic crises and their impact on men's and women's working and living conditions will be highlighted.
+Participants will furthermore analyse economic development from a care economy perspective, and they will be encouraged to more systematically integrate that approach into programmes and policy.